 top of page

-1946-1969::Alice the Albino Orca of Vancouver Island, British Columbia
+1946-1969::Alice, the Albino Orca of Vancouver Island, British Columbia

-1947::Alice the Albino Orca Becomes a Vancouver Island Celebrity
+1947::British Columbia's First Recorded Albino Orca Becomes a Vancouver Island Celebrity

 "1947::British Columbia's First Recorded Albino Orca Becomes a Vancouver Island Celebrity"